 This Forest Plan covers 2708 hectares of land across 6 geographically distinct woodland blocks.
 Some of these woodlands owe their origins to the extensive planting carried out in the immediate period following the end of World War II and were established on former heathland sites.
-Some such as Queen's Copse (or Horton Wood) is a (Planted) Ancient Woodland Site, whilst on others such as Whitesheet and Cannon Hill, woodland cover can be dated back further in time.
+Some such as Queen's Copse (or Horton Wood) is a (Planted) Ancient Woodland Site.